John Cougar Mellencamp was a pop sensation in the 1980s and is known as one of rock’s most enduring acts.

 After a few years away from the recording studio, Mellencamp returned with Freedom’s Road, which reached as high as No. 5 on the album charts.

 In 2008, Mellencamp was inducted to the Rock and Roll Hall of Fame.
 His 2008 album, Life, Death, Love and Freedom, was released to stellar reviews and a strong showing on the album charts.

-All American Speakers is a speakers bureau and booking agency providing information on booking John Mellencamp for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on John Mellencamp speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking John Mellencamp for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on John Mellencamp speaking fees, availability, speech topics and cost to hire for your next live or virtual event.

 Related Tags: Information on keynote speaking engagements, personal appearances, corporate entertainment and appearance fees for John Mellencamp, an inspirational motivational speaker. bio for John Mellencamp agency, manager, speaker fees, speaking agency entertainment booking agency, speaker's fee, how to book, booking agencies for lectures, speaking event, celebrity appearances for hire, who is agent, manager, publicist, who represents, speakers bureau management who represents John Mellencamp